 If you make this recipe and LOVE IT, please give it 5 stars ⭐⭐⭐⭐⭐!

 - 16 oz of pasta of choice see notes

 - 1 cup raw cashews can sub macadamia nuts, soaked in hot water for 10 mins

 - 1.5 c vegetable stock can substitute vegetable broth or water

-- 2 TB lemon juice can substitute apple cider vinegar
+- 2 tablespoon lemon juice can substitute apple cider vinegar

-- 1 tsp white miso paste can substitute1 TB tamari or soy sauce
+- 1 teaspoon white miso paste can substitute1 TB tamari or soy sauce

 - ¼ cup nutritional yeast